 The Bates Career Development Center helps students become aware of their interests, skills, and values, and how these relate to the career possibilities available after graduation and beyond.
 The Bates Career Development Center complements academic advising efforts by providing a wealth of resources including individualized and group career counseling and workshops, job shadows, internships, career-interest assessments, employment listings, access to alumni career advisors, graduate and professional school advising, and links to job and career information through the Career Development Center website (bates.edu/career/).
 Students are encouraged to use the Career Development Center beginning in their first year at Bates in order to integrate their academic, career, and personal goals into rewarding and purposeful careers.

 The Writing Program brings together writers and readers by supporting students, faculty, and staff with a number of resources.
 Writing specialists — one each for the humanities, the social sciences, and the natural sciences — work with students on discipline-based writing, whether for an introductory course or an advanced seminar.
 During conferences by appointment, writing specialists consult with students at any stage of the writing process, from brainstorming to revising.
 They also work long-term with senior thesis writers, both in regularly scheduled individual meetings and in thesis writing groups organized by major.
 In addition, writing specialists offer several series of workshops on writing-related topics for both students and faculty.
-Information on current workshops, hours of operation, and scheduling appointments is available on the writing program website (bates.edu/learning-commons).
+Information on current workshops, hours of operation, and scheduling appointments is available on the writing program website (bates.edu/writing).

 The Peer Writing and Speaking Center complements the work of the writing specialists.
 Peer writing and speaking assistants are trained to give constructive feedback to fellow students in a comfortable atmosphere.
 Some peer assistants staff the center in Ladd Library, a drop-in service open afternoons and evenings for one-on-one feedback about writing or presentations for any course.
 Other peer assistants are assigned to first-year seminars and writing-attentive courses and hold conferences focusing on course assignments.